1. Riders must accept full responsibility for their own ride and route

 3. Riders must carry a mobile phone in case of emergencies

-It is the rider’s responsibility to make sure that their phone has credit and battery life for the duration of the event.
+It is your responsibility to make sure that your phone has credit and battery life for the duration of the event.

 4. Riders must be completely self-sufficient and not receive any third-party assistance